WastefulNick/npst-2020/README.md

 ![Penguin Counter](media/penguin_counter.gif)

 The function that counts the amount of penguins is written in slede8 assembly, and is susceptible to an overflow vulnerability.
 The assembly program reads the input into a 128 byte long .DATA buffer.
 Since it reads until it hits the end of the input, instead of reading no more than 128 bytes of input, we can input more than 128 bytes of data to overwrite and execute our own code.
-Heres an excerpt from the assembly.
+Heres the relevant part of the artifical intelligence source code.
 ```
 SETT r10, 0
 SETT r11, 1